ahmetozlu/the_smart_contract_burger_store/README.md

 # The Smart Contract Burger Store

 This project focuses on a case study which is developing an Ethereum smart contract to manage a burger store.
+This case study can be adopted for various cases to use smart contract for real-life businesses.

+Basicaly the smart contract, which is developed in this project, provides:

+- **The functions for customers:** Order burger menu, safe payment, get invoice and mark order as delivered functions.
+- **The functions for burger store:** Get orders, send price, send invoice and safe payout functions.

+This repository presents practices about:

+- Setup a blockchain.
+- Develop Ethereum smart contract.
+- Deploy the contract and test it.

 ## Theory